 - Repeat to add each of the following required frameworks to your project, marking each as “required”.

 - Add the following frameworks and mark them as optional:

 - Select the Build Settings tab.
 In the Linking section, locate the Other Linker Flags setting and add the

-- The SDWebImage framework is required for the Braze News Feed, Content Cards and In-App Messaging to function properly.
-SDWebImage is used for image downloading and displaying, including GIFs.
-If you intend to use the News Feed, Content Cards or in-app messages, please follow the steps below.
+SDWebImageis used for image downloading and displaying, including GIFs.
+If you intend to use Content Cards or in-app messages, follow the SDWebImage integration steps.

 Optional location tracking